 Sky, when was it that you realized you had the qualities to be a successful model and what were some of your challenges in the early parts of your career?

-So it’s basically like a lot of the things you see on America’s Next Top Model?
+So is it like what you see on “America’s Next Top Model?”

-When the option came about, my agency called and said you’re on option for Guess and I was like, what.
-When you’re in this crazy, crazy world, that’s like a huge campaign to get including a Vogue cover… So when they said I was on option, there was dead silence on the phone and they proceeded to say “well, don’t get your hopes up, there’s like a million people on hold for this job.
-It would be amazing, if you get it, but if you don’t, keep it moving.”
+When the option came about, my agency called and said you are on option for Guess, and I was like, what.
+When you are in this crazy, crazy world, that is like a huge campaign to get including a Vogue cover.
+So when they said I was on option, there was dead silence on the phone, and they proceeded to say “well, don’t get your hopes up, there’s like a million people on hold for this job.
+It would be amazing if you get it, but if you do not, keep it moving.”
 So when they confirmed it, I think I was like still in shock.
-We shot on-location in Miami and when we arrived immediately the crew was alerted that there was a hurricane (Andrews) coming to Miami.
-So I thought awesome, so I get the gig and we’re probably not gonna shoot because we have to get the hell out of Miami.
-And everyone just looked at each other and said, “do you wanna get up at the crack of dawn and try to get some pictures and then just get the hell outta here?”
+We shot on-location in Miami, and when we arrived immediately, the crew was alerted that there was a hurricane (Andrews) coming to Miami.
+So I thought awesome, so I get the gig, and we are probably not going to shoot because we have to get the hell out of Miami.
+Also, everyone just looked at each other and said, “do you wanna get up at the crack of dawn and try to get some pictures and then just get the hell outta here?”
 I was like, “sure!”
-Literally, the crew went bananas and we shot the whole thing until the crew was like we’ve gotta get outta here before the whole thing is a complete mess.
+The crew went bananas, and we shot the whole thing until the crew was like we have gotta get outta here before the whole thing is a complete mess.
 So, while we were shooting for those 4 hours, in the back of my head I was like, “this is probably not gonna see the light of day.”
-My agency was so happy, they were telling all my clients that I was gonna be in the Guess ad and I was thinking, it’s probably not gonna happen now; I just need to get home where I was safe.
+My agency was so happy; they were telling all my clients that I was going to be in the Guess ad, and I was thinking, it is probably not gonna happen now; I just need to get home where I was safe.
 It didn’t hit me until it came out, and I was like “oh, it made it.”

 So we can all read about your start as a DJ, but what was your thought process in you pushing yourself to take that dare from your friend and were there any influences (alcohol to brave the wave); as we all need from time-to-time or was it just pure confidence?

-I first had the opportunity to hear you play at the Atlanta W Midtown Grand Opening Party a few years back and I must say I was utterly impressed.
+I first had the opportunity to hear you play at the Atlanta W Midtown Grand Opening Party a few years back, and I must say I was utterly impressed.
 Honestly, I felt like I was losing my mind.
 It was like I was on drugs and just wanted more and more of it.
 Where did you get that style of Djing and is it just plain talent or something you honed as you progressed in your career?

 You played a party for our President Bill Clinton, what was that experience like and did you get to meet him?
 If so, what was your impression of the Ex-President?

-You’ve also played for Puffy as well, what is it like just hanging with Puffy?
+You have also played for Puffy as well, what is it like just hanging with Puffy?

 Which artists out now has caught your eye musically?

-You know, when I read over this question, I was thinking of how sad I was of the death of Amy Winehouse.
-Special people like that don’t surface as often as I think they did back in the day.
-With that said, I’ll always opt to play something old than new because I don’t often find a new artist that I’m wowed by.
-But I did have a wow moment while watching The Voice.
-Dia Frampton, she covered Kanye’s “Heartless” and she got my attention for that entire song.
-I got goose-bumps and I went “okay, okay, you got me.”
-So when she decides to put something out, I’ll probably check her out.
-Part from that, I’m just waiting for D’Angelo to drop another record.
+You know, when I read over this question, I was thinking of how sad I was with the death of Amy Winehouse.
+Special people like that do not surface as often as I believe that they did back in the day.
+With that said, I will always opt to play something old than new because I do not often find a new artist who wows me.
+However, I did have a wow moment while watching The Voice.
+Dia Frampton, she covered Kanye’s “Heartless, ” and she got my attention for that entire song.
+I got goose-bumps, and I went “okay, okay, you got me.”
+So when she decides to put something out, I will probably check her out.
+A part from that, I am just waiting for D’Angelo to drop another record.
 That will make my year!
 “When you come across such ridiculous talent, you wait!”

-Let’s talk about Bravo’s The Millionaire Matchmaker?
-Now, I wasn’t privy to seeing the episode so I’m going to need a little help.
+Let’s talk about Bravo’s “The Millionaire Matchmaker?”
+Now, I was not privy to seeing the episode, so I am going to need a little help.
 How was it during that entire experience?

 Were there any challenges in any past relationships because of who you are?

 My alarm clock wakes me up every morning (laugh).
 It is the most obnoxious sound.
-I basically make a list of all the things I want to accomplish for that day and that is just a challenge or goal I set for myself.
+I make a list of all the things I want to accomplish for that day, and that is just a challenge or goal I set for myself.
 It pushes me because I wanna get those things done and start crossing them off the list.
 That may sound quite boring, but it is what it is.

 Any shout outs?